 Improved Data Governance

 Effective data governance is crucial for ensuring data quality, security, and compliance.
 Data fabric enables consistent governance processes across diverse environments, reducing the effort required to manage data and ensuring that data remains reliable and secure.
+This includes implementing data contracts across different systems and maintaining quality standards whether data resides in data lakes or data warehouses.

 Enhanced Data Discovery

 Data fabric improves data discovery by providing centralized tools for managing and cataloging data.
 This makes it easier for users to find the data they need and understand its context, leading to more informed decision-making.
+Users can discover everything from structured datasets to vector embeddings through a unified interface.

 Streamlined Data Integration